SamoKopecky/MPC-KRY-Project/README.md

 - Create a virtual environment with `python3 -m venv path/to/myenv`
 - Start using venv with `source path/to/myenv/bin/activate`

+# Installing sqlcipher

+- Optionally the script `install_sqlcipher.sh` can be used to install the `sqlcipher` binary, which can be used to check the contents of the encrypted database files

 # Documentation

 - You can browse the documentation either in code or by visiting [this](http://172.105.249.59:6060) website